Liturgy and life collection

 Abstract

-This collection documents the liturgical movement in the American Catholic Church from 1925 to the introduction of the Second Vatican Council's reforms.
+Documents the liturgical movement and religious life in the American Catholic Church from the early twentieth century through the introduction of the Second Vatican Council's reforms.
 It contains religious pamphlets and artifacts in many forms, including artwork, relics, medals, rosaries, crucifixes, vestments and other textiles, sick call sets, and other items.

 Arrangement